awesome-selfhosted/awesome-selfhosted-data/CONTRIBUTING.md

 - If the project is forked from another project, please add `(fork of $PROJECT)` at the end of the description.
 - If the project distributes a single static binary, please add the programming language in which it is written.

+### What does not qualify

+- Software that depends on a specific cloud provider
+- Desktop/mobile/common-line applications which rely on a separate file synchronization/server program
+- Software that requires you to write application code before producing a working end-user application (libraries, SDKs, ...)
+- Software acts as a platform to build and deploy arbitrary applications (PaaS, "serverless"...)
+- Anything that is a generic container/deployment automation/virtualization/... tool is better suited for [awesome-sysadmin](https://github.com/awesome-foss/awesome-sysadmin)
+- Software contributions that merely port an existing application to another system (e.g., Dockerization)?
+- ...

 ### Canned replies